-Try wiping the stain gently with a soap-based cleaner like Ivory soap or Dr. Bonner’s pure castile soap.
-Or go for the Blue Dawn.
-If the stain is fresh and hasn’t soaked in, soap or Blue Dawn may be the easiest and least harsh remedy.
+Try wiping the stain gently with a soap-based cleaner like Blue Dawn, Ivory soap, or Dr. Bonner’s pure castile soap.
+If the stain don finished leather is fresh and hasn’t soaked in, soap or Blue Dawn may be the easiest and least harsh remedy.

 If you can possibly get your hands on a bottle of non-toxic, Amodex Ink and Stain Remover, it may be the miracle you’re looking for. removes all kinds of stains including ink from all kinds of surfaces.
-I keep a bottle of Amodex in my handbag and another in my laundry room.
+May require multiple treatments with Amodex if the ink stain is old or particularly stubborn!
+I keep a tiny bottle of Amodex in my handbag and another in the laundry room.

 Isopropyl (rubbing) alcohol

-Rubbing alcohol is different from acetone, so if the hairspray didn’t take care of the problem, perhaps rubbing alcohol will.
-Ditto for the cotton swab application.
+Rubbing alcohol is different from acetone, so if the acetone or hairspray didn’t take care of the problem, perhaps rubbing alcohol will.
+Apply with a cotton swab, as above.

-One of those Magic Cleaning Erasers has been known to erase ink stains from leather.
-Not always, but under the right circumstances.
+One of those magic cleaning erasers (Mr. Clean is one brand) has been known to erase ink stains from leather—not always, but in some circumstances.
 Magic erasers contain a material called melamine foam, which helps remove tricky stains.
 To use, follow the label instructions.